-The use of a table of contents in Microsoft Word is a neat way of prioritizing your document and summarizing the content.
-You can create a table of contents in one of two ways on the word processor: manually, by creating paragraph titles yourself, or automatically, by using Word's built-in headings capability.
+Using a table of contents in Microsoft Word is a neat way to prioritize your document and summarize its content.
+You can create a table of contents in one of two ways using Word: manually, by creating paragraph titles yourself, or automatically, by using Word's built-in headings capability.
 This article will explain how to use both methods.

 Create Table of Contents Manually in Word

 The first step is to select the style and format of your table of contents.
 Open a new document and type any title onto the page.
 Then, use the TAB button on your keyboard to move to the other side of the page.
 Type your page number and then select your tab stop character.
 (Note that if you can't see the character, you can pull it up by going to Home > Show/Hide in the Paragraph section.)